timescale/docs/self-hosted/install/installation-cloud-image.md

     \c tsdb
     ```

-1. Add the TimescaleDB extension:
+1. Add the Timescale extension:

     ```sql
     CREATE EXTENSION IF NOT EXISTS timescaledb;